Research Experience for Undergraduates

 - Copy of transcripts, official when possible will accept unofficial for initial review

-- Letters of recommendation should be sent directly from your two (2) references.
+- Letters of recommendation (should be on official letterhead) should be sent directly from your two (2) references.

 - Applicants must be a U.S. citizen or permanent resident of the United States.